trmb-vast/vast-api-scripts/README.md

 * Access to a VAST cluster with admin or support credentials
 * An admin host with RAM, SSD, and Docker installed
 * Grafana instance (see below for quick docker setup)
-* Graphite instance (or see below for a quick intro)
+* Graphite instance (or see below for a quick docker setup)

 ### Instalation and Usage
-If you’ve manually compiled Graphite, then good for you.
+If you’ve manually compiled Graphite, then good for you, it can be a PITA.
 You probably then also know about go-carbon for higher performance.
-You should go check it out if you like graphite.
+You should go check it out if you like graphite. for everyone else, the dockerhub version makes life simple.

 #### Step1: If you do not already have a Graphite server, then a quick, and mostly-production ready procedure is:  Install Graphite via a docker container:  https://hub.docker.com/r/graphiteapp/graphite-statsd/